Quantum Borcherds-Bozec algebras via semi-derived Ringel-Hall algebras: Introduction

 In 1990, Ringel \cite{Rin90} constructed a Hall algebra associated to a Dynkin quiver $Q$ over a finite field $\mathbb F_q$, and identified its generic version with half a quantum group $\U^+ =\U^+_v(\fg)$; see Green \cite{Gr} for an extension to acyclic quivers.
 Ringel's construction has led to a geometric construction of $\U^+$ by Lusztig, who in addition constructed its canonical basis \cite{L90}.
 These constructions can be regarded as earliest examples of categorifications of halves of quantum groups.

-Bridgeland \cite{Br13} in 2013 use a Hall algebra of complexes to realize the whole quantum group $\U$.
+Bridgeland \cite{Br13} in 2013 used a Hall algebra of complexes to realize the whole quantum group $\U$.
 Actually Bridgleland's construction naturally produces the Drinfeld double $\widetilde \U$, a variant of $\U$ with the Cartan subalgebra doubled (with generators $K_i, K_i'$, for $i \in \I$).
 A reduced version, which is the quotient of $\widetilde \U$ by the ideal generated by the central elements $K_i K_i'-1$, is then identified with $\U$.

 Bridgeland's version of Hall algebras has found further generalizations and improvements which allow more flexibilities.
-Gorsky \cite{Gor18} constructed {\em semi-derived Hall algebras} for a Frobenius category.
+Gorsky \cite{Gor18} constructed {\em semi-derived Hall algebras} for Frobenius categories.
 More recently, motivated by the works of Bridgeland and Gorsky, the author and Peng \cite{LP16} formulated the ($\Z_2$-graded) {\em semi-derived Ringel-Hall algebras} starting with hereditary abelian categories.

 We consider the quiver $Q$ with loops in this paper.
 Its Euler form yields a symmetric Borcherds-Cartan matrix $A$ and then a generalized Kac-Moody algebra $\fg_{A,\bm}$ with charge $\bm$ (also called Borcherds algebra) \cite{Bor88}.
 The quantum deformation of a generalized Kac-Moody algebra $\UB:=\UB_v(\fg_{A,\bm})$ and its modules are introduced in \cite{K95}.
 The Ringel-Hall algebra realization of the positive half $\UB^+$ of a quantum generalized Kac-Moody algebra is given in \cite{KS06}, where they also constructed the canonical basis theory.